an75824/mahara_theme/README.md

 # mahara_theme
-This is an experimental theme for Mahara
+This is an experimental theme for Mahara, not intended for production systems.